 Mornings are my most energetic, productive, creative, and focused time of day.
 That’s a big reason I tried the after-work thing; I wanted to give my best self completely to work.
 But I soon realized if I didn’t go in the morning, I wouldn’t go at all.
 I’m already an early riser, so it was a matter of making peace with the fact that part of my most effective time of day would be spent in the gym.
 Not working out at all isn’t an option.

 I now work remotely, so lunchtime workouts fit beautifully into my day.
 (I’m not what you would call “fast” at getting ready, so a mid-day workout + shower + makeup + hair + travel time situation was never realistic for me.
 Now, my gym is a one-minute walk away, and all I need to do post-exercise is get clean.)
-I get to bang out awesomeness all morning, then hit the gym when I still have plenty of physical energy, but the mental stamina is starting to fade.
+I get to crank out great work all morning, then hit the gym when I still have plenty of physical energy, but the mental stamina is starting to fade.

 The point is, plan to exercise when you’re least likely to skip.
 Experts often recommend mornings, and I mostly agree with them (for once), but consider your own natural preferences to choose your time.
 For example, my boyfriend John would rather shoot himself in the face than get up early to exercise.
-But after work, he’s a ball of fuggin’ energy (and I’m like, “John, I am SO TIRED NO I DON’T WANT TO DO THAT FUN THING YOU’RE SUGGESTING.”).
+But after work, he’s a ball of freaking energy (and I’m like, “John, I am SO TIRED NO I DON’T WANT TO DO THAT FUN THING YOU’RE SUGGESTING.”).
 So exercising after work makes sense for him.